-- Pour potatoes into a large casserole dish and spread out into an even layer so that potatoes can get crispy, not steam while they bake.
+- Pour potatoes into a large casserole dish and spread them out into an even layer so that potatoes can get crispy, and not steam while they bake.
 Set mixing bowl aside to use for the chicken.

 - While the potatoes are baking, add the cubed chicken to the same dish you mixed the potatoes with the seasonings.
 Add additional spices and hot sauce and toss to coat, incorporating any leftover spices from the potatoes into the chicken.

-- Layer the chicken onto the potatoes.
+- Remove the partially baked potatoes from the oven and layer the chicken onto the potatoes.

 - Return to the oven for 15 minutes to cook the chicken and bacon and melt the cheese.